ChetanXpro/VideoSanitizer/README.md

 ### Prerequisites

 - [FFmpeg](https://ffmpeg.org/) installed on your system.
-- An API key for the AI service used for automatic transcription and curse word detection.
+- An API key for OpenAI , which is used for curse word detection.

 ### Installation